Light emission in delta-T-driven mesoscopic conductors: Scattering Approach to delta- -driven conductors

-This contribution stems from processes where electrons and free states have different statistics.
-It depends only on the difference between hot and cold Fermi functions.
-In the lowest order, the difference $\Delta f_{12}(E)$ is linear in $\Delta T$ and therefore the whole term is quadratic. \\ The thermal-like noise spectrum includes processes where electrons and free states emanate from the same terminal but have the statistics of the opposite side.
+This contribution stems from recombinations of electrons and holes with different temperatures, e.g., hot electrons with cold holes.
+It depends only on the excess number of electrons $\langle \hat{n}^e_1-\hat{n}^e_2 \rangle$ and holes $\langle \hat{n}^h_2-\hat{n}^h_1 \rangle$.
+In the lowest order, the difference $\Delta f_{12}(E)$ is linear in $\Delta T$ and therefore the whole term is quadratic. \\ The thermallike noise spectrum \eqref{eq:Thermalnoise2} includes recombination events of hot electrons with hot holes with a rate $\gamma_{22}$.
+In contrast to the spectrum \eqref{eq:noisespec}, where this rate is associated with cold electrons recombining with cold holes.
+A similar situation arises for the rate $\gamma_{11}$, where the thermallike spectrum contains cold recombination events and the actual spectrum contains hot recombination events.
 These cases are covered by the second contribution $S^{\Delta T}_2(\omega)$.
-The contribution does not depend on the difference between the Fermi functions but rather on the difference between the combination $f_\alpha(E) \check{f}_\alpha(E+\hbar \omega)$.
+This contribution does not depend on the difference between the Fermi functions but rather on the difference between the number of hot and cold recombination events $\langle \hat{n}^e_1 \hat{n}^h_1-\hat{n}^e_2 \hat{n}^h_2 \rangle$.
 An expansion in $\Delta T$ results in a linear dependence at the lowest order.
 For the part that depends on the scattering matrix, we find

 with $\Re$ denoting the real part.
 At zero frequency, this expression disappears because of the unitary property of the scattering matrix.
-The entire spectrum $S_2^{\Delta T}(\omega)$ vanishes in two ways: first, when the scattering properties from both sides are indistinguishable, i.e., $s_{11}(E)=s_{22}(E), s_{12}(E) = s_{21}(E)$, or second, the reservoirs assume the same temperature. \\ At zero frequency, the delta-T noise decreases to
+The entire spectrum $S_2^{\Delta T}(\omega)$ vanishes in two ways: first, when the scattering properties from both sides are indistinguishable, i.e., $s_{11}(E)=s_{22}(E), s_{12}(E) = s_{21}(E)$, or second, the reservoirs assume the same temperature. \\ At zero frequency, the delta-$T$ noise decreases to

 and matches with the definition given in \cite{Eriksson}.